Marketing the Rainbow

-He may be Vice President now (though not for long), but before that Mike Pence was governer of the Hoosier state: Indiana, the 38th largest by area and the 16th most populous of the 50 United States.
+He may become Vice President (though only for one term), but before that Mike Pence was governer of the Hoosier state: Indiana, the 38th largest by area and the 16th most populous of the 50 United States.

 But you don't have to be big ruler to mess things up.
 Pence managed to seriously dent the reputation ánd the economy of his state, all in the name of Freedom of Religion.
-For which he was rewarded by Trump to become his right hand (and in case something happens to Trump, the POTUS).
+For which he was rewarded by Trump to become his right hand.

 In my research, I have tried to stay away from politics.
 After all, marketing is most often an economic activity.
 Rules apply, but (government) politics should stay out of it.
 However, due to the sensitive nature of the target demographic - a minority, based on sexual preference or identity - many non-economical aspects play a major role, among them social and political ones.

 Marketing does not have to be TO the LGBT community to affect them.
 Under the guise of freedom of speech and freedom of relgion, equality was set back, acquired rights have been denied and discrimination legalized.